SaintNick1214/Project-Cortex/dev-docs/API-Development/01-layer-1a-conversations.md

 - ✅ Counts all conversations
 - ✅ Counts by userId
-- ✅ Counts by agentId
+- ✅ Counts by agentId (includes agent-agent with agentIds)
 - ✅ Counts by type

 #### 6. Delete Operations (2 tests)